Alexoid1/Capstone-Project-HTML-CSS/README.md

 # Capstone project

-> Capstone projects is a solo projects.
-It is a real-world-like project built with business specifications.
+> Capstone projects is the final project of HTML CSS module has to made a web site (https://www.behance.net/gallery/25563385/PatashuleKE)

 ## Homepage
 ![screenshot](./img/indexscreen.png)